Top Ten Gardening Mistakes Made by Melbourne Based Gardeners 2

 Stressed Brassica seedlings leads to plants bolting (flowering) early and tiny heads, such as this broccoli.

 In spring I see social media flooded with images of small stunted cauliflower and broccoli heads.
-Well meaning gardeners advise that the grower should have fed the plants more, or provide them with Epsom salts, or all manner of advice.
+Well meaning gardeners advise that the grower should have fed the plants more, or provide them with Epsom salts, or all manner of incorrect and sometimes dangerous advice

 However, the problem usually occurred right back when the plants were transplanted.
 Brassica seedlings (which also includes cabbages and Brussels sprouts) hate to get root bound or stressed (eg through the potting mix drying out).
 Large seedlings purchased from hardware chains are likely to be already stressed and will quickly bolt to seed.